marcotoronto/rdm-test/content/05-4_Geospatial_Deposit.md

 Now that you've documented, cleaned, and compressed your data and got it ready to go, it's time to upload.
 You'd think this part would be straightforward!

 The [Basic Deposit](05-1_Basic_Deposit.md) section of this guide mentioned zipfiles, double-zipping, and other strategies.
 Naturally these all go out the window when working with shapefiles.
 In essence, you *don't* have to double-zip shapefiles, or even _groups_ of shapefiles.
 For more details on how this works, please have a look at [How Dataverse Ingests Shapefiles](https://borealisdata.ca/guides/en/latest/developers/geospatial.html).
 Machine processing can introduce unexpected errors, though.
 For best results consider structuring shapefiles as noted above.
+If you're not getting what you want, force what you want by double-zipping your shape files.

 For other common formats: